National Women's Soccer League expansion: Early expansion: 2013–2016

-Original expansion prospects
+Initial expansion prospects

-The eight teams chosen for the first season came from a pool of twelve interested ownership groups.
-Soon after launch, the league reportedly planned to expand to ten teams for 2014.
-Potential candidates included groups not accepted as part of the original eight; groups from the Los Angeles area and from Hartford, Connecticut were confirmed failed bids, as was one from the Seattle Sounders Women.
-After the 2014 NWSL season, none of these four ownership groups were still in the expansion picture.
+The eight teams selected for the NWSL's inaugural season in 2013 were chosen from a pool of twelve interested ownership groups.
+Shortly after the league's launch, plans to expand to ten teams for the 2014 season emerged, with potential candidates including groups that were not part of the original eight.
+Confirmed failed bids included groups from the Los Angeles area, Hartford, Connecticut, and the Seattle Sounders Women.
+By the end of the 2014 NWSL season, none of these four ownership groups remained in the league's expansion plans.